Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Discussion

 \subsection{Scaling considerations}

 The logarithmic scaling of $Q_{\mathrm{red}}$ versus the quadratic scaling of $Q_{\mathrm{par}}$ implies that the qubit savings relative to the parallel baseline grow with network size.
-Extrapolating from Eqs.~\eqref{eq:qubits_orig} and \eqref{eq:qubits_red}, a hypothetical $[10,10,1]$ network with $d=4$ would require $Q_{\mathrm{par}} = 330$ qubits, $Q_{\mathrm{seq}} = 3$ qubits with 110 circuit executions, or $Q_{\mathrm{red}} = 6$ qubits with 11 circuit executions.
+For illustration (not validated experimentally), extrapolating from Eqs.~\eqref{eq:qubits_orig} and \eqref{eq:qubits_red}, a hypothetical $[10,10,1]$ network with $d=4$ would require $Q_{\mathrm{par}} = 330$ qubits, $Q_{\mathrm{seq}} = 3$ qubits with 110 circuit executions, or $Q_{\mathrm{red}} = 6$ qubits with 11 circuit executions.
 However, the sequential nature of the merged evaluation incurs a time overhead proportional to $n$, introducing a qubit--latency trade-off.
 On hardware with limited coherence times~\cite{Kjaergaard2020}, this trade-off requires careful characterization.
+The merged encoding generalizes straightforwardly to deeper $[n_1, n_2, \ldots, n_L, 1]$ KAN architectures: at each layer, the $n_{\ell}$ input edges for a given output node can be merged into a single circuit execution, independently of other layers.
+The circuit execution reduction factor remains $n_{\ell}$ per layer, though the total number of sequential evaluations grows with depth.
+However, CCQKAN has been experimentally validated only for two-layer architectures~\cite{ChebyshevQKAN2024}; the behavior of deeper architectures---and the interaction of layer-wise merging with depth-dependent gradient issues---remains an open question.